 Is Survey Junkie Legit?

-The Verdict: Survey Junkie is a legitimate way to earn side cash but not a full-time income.
+The verdict — Survey Junkie is a legitimate way to earn up to $20/month from your phone.

 Although, it isn’t a great ideas to use them as a primary source of income, it is a great way to utilize spare time to bring in some extra cash.
 If you like to shop, it’s also a great way to earn free Amazon gift cards.